Cottbus Hauptbahnhof: Rail services

 The station has lost its former role as a long-distance transport junction.
 It is served only by one pair of long-distance trains.

 The station is served by the following services:

 Until mid-December 2014 the station was also served by EuroCity "Wawel", which used to run once daily between Hamburg-Altona and Wrocław Główny.
 This train was reinvented in December 2020 between Berlin Hauptbahnhof and Krakow Główny, but as the train is running on the electrified and faster route via Frankfurt (Oder), it does not stop in Cottbus Hbf anymore.

-Future
+Railway station modernisation

 The station built during the renovation in the 1970s remained in many ways an inadequate station, partly because of its lack of continuous tunnels.
 Deutsche Bahn is planning the renovation of the station.
 All tracks and platforms of the passenger station are to be rebuilt and the signalling system is to be modernised.
 The modernisation is expected to cost almost €100 million.

 At the end of 2008, DB Netz was requested by the Federal Railway Authority to demolish large parts of the infrastructure of the former container terminal on the north side of the station.
 The city of Cottbus plans an extension of Wilhelm-Külz-Straße on the site.